 Shapes of objects may already be automatically protected by design right, but it’s easier to protect your design if you register it.

 Anyone can apply to register a design, whether or not they reside in Bermuda.
 But you must provide an address for service in Bermuda to which all official correspondence can be sent.
-If you use a local agent to apply for you, you will need to complete a Address for Service with Agent Form..
+If you use a local agent to apply for you, you will need to complete a FORM B Address for Service with Agent.docx.

 To register your design, it must:

 • not be offensive (eg feature graphic images or words)